Myrmagir/myrmagir.github.io/_pages/contact.md

 ### Jian Long

 Hi!
-I am Jian Long and actually quiet new to the world of pen & paper games.
-However combining my nonbiased perspective with the experience of the other members, I think we figured it pretty good out to make a beginner friendly system that provides thrilling battles but focuses mainly on storytelling and interaction between the adventurer.
+I am Jian Long and actually quite new to the world of pen & paper games.
+  However combining my nonbiased perspective with the experience of the other members, I think we figured it out pretty well and made a beginner friendly system that provides thrilling battles but focuses mainly on storytelling and interaction between the adventurers.

 My task in the team is to combine the ideas about the environment and to create spatiality/ambience, emphasizing on architecture, infrastructures and details which underline the given setting and atmosphere.

-Jian Long
-Architecture & Design
+Jian Long Architecture & Design

 ### Mondsycht